Smart card: Coin

 Coin was a US-based startup founded in 2012 by Kanishk Parashar.
 It developed a Complex Card capable of storing the data of several credit and debit cards.
 The card prototype was equipped with a display and a button that enabled the user to switch between different cards.
 In 2015, the original Coin card concept evolved into Coin 2.0 adding contactless communication to its original magstripe emulation.

 Coin was acquired by Fitbit in May 2016 and all Coin activities were discontinued in February 2017.

 Ellipse World, Inc.

 Ellipse World, Inc. was founded in 2017 by Cyril Lalo and Sébastien Pochic, both recognized experts in Complex Card technology.
 Ellipse World, Inc. specializes in battery-free Complex Card technology.

 The Ellipse patented technologies enable smart card manufacturers to use their existing dual interface payment card manufacturing process and supply chain to build battery-free, second generation Complex Cards with display capabilities.
-Thanks to this ease of integration, smart card vendors are able to address banking, transit and prepaid cards markets.
+All because of this integration, smart card vendors are able to address banking, transit and prepaid cards markets.